 Preparing the item for sale –

-To get the best price for an item on eBay or gumtree, the seller should provide plenty of clear, high resolution photos, full description of condition, list of parts or extras and any other information that would assist someone buying the item to make an informed decision.
+To get the best price for an item on eBay or Gumtree, the seller should provide plenty of clear, high resolution photos, full description of the condition, a list of parts or extras and any other information that would assist the potential buyer in making an informed decision.
 Be prepared to answer lots of questions about the item and be bombarded with people offering a reduced price for cash.
-The author has found that putting a telephone number on Gumtree or in an advert on eBay does increase the number of unsolicited calls throughout the day.
+The author has found that putting a telephone number on Gumtree or in an eBay advert does increase the number of unsolicited calls throughout the day.

 A school will typically not be set up to send parcels or palletise big machinery, therefore most items sold will need to be collected by the buyer.
-It is advised that the school disconnects the equipment from the electrics using a qualified electrician instead of requiring the buyer to do this as they may not be trained to do so.
-However the buyer may want to see the machine working especially if it is sold in working order.
-It is the responsibility of the school to ensure that the buyer who turns up on site to remove the item is capable of doing so and has brought all the correct lifting equipment and PPE.
+It is advised that the school disconnects the equipment from the electrics using a qualified electrician instead of requiring the buyer to do this, as they may not be trained to do so.
+However the buyer may want to see the machine working, especially if it is sold in working order.
+It is the responsibility of the school to ensure that the buyer who turns up on site to remove the item is capable of doing so, and has brought all the correct lifting equipment and PPE (Personal Protective Equipment).
 The school may be liable for any injury caused to someone on site collecting an item.

 Feedback and returns –

-eBay provides a good feedback system so a school can check that the buyer has made some successful transactions.
+eBay provides a good feedback system, so a school can check the buyer has made some successful transactions.
 However, schools should be aware that any item sold on eBay is subject to a 14-day full return under eBay’s Money Back Guarantee.
 Part of this guarantee requires the seller to pay for the return postage even if the item has been collected.
-(Some) buyers on eBay are very familiar with this buyer protection and can use this loophole to obtain an item, claim that it does not work or is not as described and get a full money back whilst keeping the product.
+(Some) buyers on eBay are very familiar with this buyer protection and can use this loophole to obtain an item, claim that it does not work or is not as described, and get a full repayment whilst keeping the product.

-If selling a single item, it may not be worth having an auction company sell it on behalf of the school especially if its value is quite low.
-However, for a full workshop clearance such as a move to a new building or because the subject is no longer being taught an auction company can handle the selling on behalf of the school.
-The auction company’s costs will almost always be recovered from the buyer in the form of a buyer’s premium paid as a percentage of the hammer price.
-Therefore, it would not cost the schools to have their items sold.
+If selling an item, it may not be worth having an auction company sell it on behalf of the school, especially if its value is quite low.
+However, for a full workshop clearance, such as a move to a new building or because the subject is no longer being taught, an auction company can handle the selling on behalf the the school.
+The auction company’s costs will almost always be recovered from the buyer in the form of a buyer’s premium, paid as a percentage of the hammer price.
+Therefore it would not cost the schools to have their items sold.

-Selling at auction would require the school to offer viewings on the item if they are to get the most for their item.
-Selling at auction is risky as without a reserve price the item could sell for way below its market value.
+Selling at auction would require the school to offer viewings on the item if they are to get the most for it.
+Selling at auction is risky, as without a reserve price the item could sell for way below its market value.
 The item may also be subject to seasonal changes in price.

-Selling to a machinery dealer such as Ostia Tools means that the school is no longer required to make the machine safe for use and up to regulation.
+Selling to a machinery dealer such as Ostia Tools means that school is no longer required to make the machine safe for use and up to regulation.
 This is because by selling to a machinery dealer, it is not intended for use.
 It will be the responsibility of a machinery dealer to bring it up to the current standards before it is sold on.
-Machinery dealers will offer a price for the equipment and are a good way to sell a wide range of equipment in one go.
+Machinery dealers will offer a price for the equipment and are the good way to sell a wide range of equipment in one go.
 As the seller you will be able to get quotes from different companies for the equipment and choose the one who offers the best price or service.
 Machinery dealers will be able to handle the disconnection and removal of items.
-Machinery dealers should be able to offer advice to the seller to help them make the right choice for them.
 Machinery dealers will add their own value to the items purchased by making any repairs needed and by bringing them up to standard.
 A machinery dealer would expect to pay on the lower side of the market value for an item and would expect a discount if purchasing full workshop job lots.

-There are other avenues which a school can use to sell equipment which have not been explained in this article.
-Whilst a school is free to sell in any way they consider suitable the pros and cons of each option should be considered.
+There are other avenues which an institution can use to sell equipment which have not been explained in this article.
+While an institution is free to sell in any way they consider suitable, the pros and cons of each option should be considered.

-The remainder of the article will focus on the choice of a school to sell to a machinery dealer.
+The remainder of this article will focus on the choice of an institution to sell to a machinery dealer.

 Choosing the right machinery dealer

-When selling equipment, it is advisable to contact at least 3 machinery dealers as this can offer a comparison between prices and prove that the school has sought best value.
+When selling equipment it is advisable to contact at least three machinery dealers, as this can offer a comparison between prices and prove that the school has sought the best value.
 The buyer may choose to come to the school and have a look at the equipment to get a better sense of condition and consider other factors, such as access, parking and vehicle restrictions, before providing a quote.

-Any machinery dealer worth their salt will be happy to provide information of other machinery dealers so that a school can get multiple quotes.
+Any machinery dealer worth their salt will be happy to provide information on other machinery dealers so that a school can get multiple quotes.

 What are the requirements of purchasers of equipment?

-Proof of Limited Business– This can be provided in the form of a business name and number which can be checked at Companies House.
+This can be provided in the form of a business name and number, which can be checked at Companies House.
 This information is important for the school to check that the buyer is legitimate.

-Proof of previous experience– Lifting, moving and disconnecting machinery can be a dangerous task if done wrong.
+Lifting, moving and disconnecting machinery can be a dangerous task if done incorrectly.
 If the school is unsure of the ability of the purchaser or anyone working on behalf of the purchaser, they should request proof of ability through previously completed work of a similar calibre.

 Do your research on the company.
 A Google search should show their website, company details including contact details and place of business, as well as mentions of the company on other websites such as TrustPilot.
 Are they a member of any professional associations or organisations?

 We at Ostia Tools believe that we are the best place for your equipment.
-We believe we can offer the best price for your used equipment and our refurbished machinery is a much cheaper alternative to purchasing new equipment.
-Our aim is to become a central hub where all DT equipment is collected, refurbished and re-distributed back into schools across the UK.
+We believe we can offer the best price for your used equipment, and our refurbished machinery is a more cost-effective alternative to purchasing new equipment.
+Our aim is to become a central hub where all DT equipment is collected, refurbished and redistributed back into educational establishments across the UK.
 Please get in touch with us if you are looking to sell any equipment.